francoatmega/historical-computer-science-articles/README.md

 ## Introduction

-This repository is curated collection of historically significant articles [with some exceptions] in the field of computer science, feel free to contribute.
+This repository houses a curated assortment of articles that have left a lasting impact on the history of computer science, with a few exceptions.
+Your contributions are highly encouraged to enhance and expand this valuable collection.
+Feel free to add your insights and help us enrich the wealth of knowledge within this repository.

 ### Programming